ministryofjustice/staff-device-dhcp-server/documentation/performance_metrics.md

 ## Considerations

-- Tests are run from a remote site in Corsham, this may introduce network latency
+- Tests are run from a remote site in Corsham, which is integrated through an AWS Transit Gateway to the DHCP service.
+This may introduce network latency
 - A lease request is considered the entire DORA DHCP flow
 - 10 tests were run, the highest and lowest results were eliminated and the remaining average was used
 - The KEA configuration file is pulled from an S3 bucket every 5 minutes.
 It is compared to the current configuration and is loaded if any changes were detected.
 This seems to not impact performance.